SKundu1998/iOS_App2/README.md

 #iOS_App2

-Made the interface.
-Wrote the if statement to check if the random number implementation works.
+Removed the clear button.
+Made the button click update the label at the bottom of the screen.
+Included error trapping for all scenarios, including the one where no data is entered.

-Version: 0.01
+Version: 0.2